 While kids like Alison have more than their share of health issues, and she had several hospitalizations and surgeries in her life, she lived a relatively healthy and happy life.

-On a Sunday in March of 2013, after a late winter snow, my youngest, Riley was watching her while I worked in my office.
+On a Sunday in March 2013, after a late winter snow, my youngest, Riley was watching her while I worked in my office.
 No one else was home.
 After a bit he called out to me that he was going outside to shovel snow and I finished up what I was working on and came out to greet her.
 But in that moment of quiet, she decided to go to Jesus.
 She wasn’t sick but she had worn out.
 She was ready to go.

 I called 911 and tried to resuscitate her.
 Riley came in and helped.
 Drew and Rick were called to come home.
 But neither we nor the paramedics could bring her back and she died on March 24, 2013, at the age of 24.